zero-plus-x/postcss-mediator/README.md

 [PostCSS-Mediator] is a [PostCSS] plugin to simplify responsive CSS writing.

-Don't ever worry again about finding element's properties scattered across several different `@media` queries.
-Have them **all in one place**: the element's style declaration itself!
+**Its main purpose** is to keep all properties for each CSS selector in one place instead of scattered across several different `@media` queries.

 ## I/O Example